Webster BILLINGTON

 They may also be applied to harvested fruits, vegetables, fresh

-meat, dairy products, flowers, and/or other organic products that
+meat, dairy products, flowers, and/or other organic products

-refrigeration.
-Further, the audible sound frequencies may be
+reduced refrigeration.
+Further, the audible sound frequencies

-products including penicillin and vaccines.
+medical products including penicillin and vaccines.
 The term

 "Agronosonics" has been coined to describe these applications of